Robert T. Sherwin

 Selected Publications and Presentations

-#havewereallythoughtthisthrough?: Why Granting Trademark Protection to Hashtags is Unnecessary, Duplicative, and Downright Dangerous, 29 Harv.
-J.L. & Tech.
-455 (2016).
+#havewereallythoughtthisthrough?: Why Granting Trademark Protection to Hashtags is Unnecessary, Duplicative, and Downright Dangerous, 29 HARVARD JOURNAL OF LAW & TECHNOLOGY 455 (2016).

 Clones, Thugs, ‘N (Eventual?)
-Harmony: Using the Federal Rules of Civil Procedure to Simulate a Statutory Defamation Defense and Make the World Safe from Copyright Bullies, 64 DePaul L. Rev. 823 (2015).
+Harmony: Using the Federal Rules of Civil Procedure to Simulate a Statutory Defamation Defense and Make the World Safe from Copyright Bullies, 64 DEPAUL LAW REVIEW 823 (2015).

 Tie Goes to the Runner!
 (Or Does it?): One Lawyer's Take on Baseball's Rules and an Age-Old Argument Settler, presented at the National Baseball Hall of Fame's Cooperstown Symposium on Baseball and American Culture, June 2016.